Sebastian-0912/Number-partition/README.md

 ## Acknowledgements

 This project is inspired by the need to solve combinatorial optimization problems using advanced algorithms.
 Special thanks to the developers and researchers who have contributed to the field of optimization and quantum computing.
+Additionally, I would like to express my gratitude to Professor Hsiu-Chuan Hsu for their guidance and support throughout this project.

 ## License